 8. Architecture

-The architecture industry is already based on geometric design, prototyping, and modeling, whereas the advances of 3D printing technology are applied more and more.
+The architecture industry is already based on geometric design, prototyping, and modeling, whereas the advances in 3D printing technology are being applied more and more.
 The 3D printing technology easily enables the digital workflow of complex architectural scale models and improves the 3D modeling phase of constructional design.
 It allows the architects to see the fine details with much greater visualization.

-Benefits of 3D printing in Architecture
+Benefits of 3D Printing in Architecture industry

-- It is fully automated which eliminates manual errors.
+• It is fully automated which eliminates manual errors.

 9. Entertainment